The Wenzel Farm (1850-1939)

 The Wenzell property was developed in the 1940s, with the construction of duplex homes along Wenzell Place, Wenzell Avenue and a portion of Espy Avenue near the intersection.

-I put together this short history based on information available on newspapers.com and ancestry.com, along with some images from Historic Pittsburgh.
-If there are any of the Wenzel descendants still in the area that note any errors or wish to add to our story, please let me know - Thanks!
+This short history is based on information available from newspapers.com and ancestry.com, along with some images from the Historic Pittsburgh collection.
+If there are any errors, please let me us - Thanks!

 Click on images for larger pictures.